How Tom Petty Finally Hit the Big Time With ‘Damn the Torpedoes’

 Watch Tom Petty and the Heartbreakers' 'Here Comes My Girl' Video

 Damn the Torpedoes set up Petty and the Heartbreakers for the upcoming decade.
 Their next three albums all went Top 10 and spawned a string of Top 40 singles.
 Besides the band's 1993 Greatest Hits package and Petty's 1989 solo debut, Full Moon Fever, it remains their bestselling album.
-But more than that, the record sparked rock 'n' roll during a period in which punk and disco almost killed it.
+But more than that, Damn the Torpedoes sparked rock 'n' roll during a period in which punk and disco almost killed it.
 All these years later, it still sounds like redemption on a Friday night.